nextensio/automation/deploy/gcp/README.md

 3. Add key - select Service Account created in above step and Add Key
 4. Download the key and name it key.json and keep it in ~/.google

-To create a cluster - ./deploy.sh -create
+- To create a cluster - ./deploy.sh --create
-To delete a cluster - ./deploy.sh -delete
+- To delete a cluster - ./deploy.sh --delete